-MARSI can be described using the following parameters:
+MARSI can be described using several parameters, including:

 - Folliculitis — Here, the hair follicle is inflamed as a result of shaving or entrapment of bacteria.
 You may notice small inflamed swellings of the skin around the hair follicle.

-- Dermatitis caused by an allergic contact — It is a rare immunologic response that occurs when an adhesive has been removed.
+- Dermatitis caused by allergic contact — It is a rare immunologic response that occurs when an adhesive has been removed.
 It may take more than a week for the patient to recover from this condition.

 - Skin tear — This happens when a wound caused by shear or friction leads to the separation of skin layers.
 This can either be partial or expand to full-thickness.